-In keeping with our Presidential visits to Rochester series, on October 15th, 1964, President and Democratic nominee Lyndon Johnson and Robert Kennedy, Democratic New York senatorial nominee, spoke at the Rochester airport.
+In keeping with our Presidential visits to Rochester series (AT END), on October 15th, 1964, President and Democratic nominee Lyndon Johnson and Robert Kennedy, Democratic New York senatorial nominee, spoke at the Rochester airport.

 On October 15th 1964, while campaigning with Robert Kennedy, President Johnson spoke at the Rochester airport for about twenty minutes.
 Johnson would win 61.9% of the popular vote in his landslide victory over Republican Barry Goldwater.
 Johnson carried every New York county and won between 80 – 90% of the Monroe County vote.